mbsbahru/pose-perfect-rob530project/README.md

 \end{bmatrix}
 $$

-If you have your intrinsic camera parameters and want to build the app via Android Studio, you can change those parameters in [these lines](https://github.com/zizien1019/NA568_Team16/blob/main/android_app_team16/app/src/main/java/com/mbsbahru/na568Teamproject_MohammedAlanUsmanBahru/MainActivity.java#L113C5-L122C96).
+If you have your intrinsic camera parameters and want to build the app via Android Studio, you can change those parameters in [these lines](https://github.com/mbsbahru/pose-perfect-rob530project/blob/main/android_app_team16/app/src/main/java/com/mbsbahru/na568Teamproject_MohammedAlanUsmanBahru/MainActivity.java#L113C5-L122C96).

-* **Authors:** Muhammad Bahru Sholahuddin, Mohammed Buhlaigah, Zih-En Tseng, Usman Shahzad